Boarding Life At Shapwick School

 Chapel Hill Farm

 Year 6 - 8 boarders, both girls and boys, stay at Chapel Hill Farm in Burtle, 5 miles from Shapwick School.
 They experience a unique and extremely caring “family” environment, living closely with their peers and their Houseparents.Most of the boarders at The Farm are there full time, with some weekly boarders and a few flexi ones.
-The Houseparents provide “in loco parentis” care for boarders every day and every night as well as bringing up their own family, who thoroughly enjoy the company of the boarders.
+The Houseparents provide “in loco parentis” care for boarders every day and every night.

 This Georgian House accommodates 6th Form boys, and is situated in Meare, 5 miles from the school campus.
 The Lakes has undergone refurbishment and decoration, including new bathrooms.
 It also boasts a computer room, Games room, a gym, TV lounge, communal kitchen area and large grounds with the River Brue at the end of it.
 The boys often take advantage of the local park, footpaths and bus route which passes the House.
 The Houseparents are experienced and have teenage children of their own, so understanding the trials and tribulations of preparing for adulthood!